robcostello1/vital-test/README.md

 ## Time Spent and compromises

-I spent longer than I intended on this task - around 6 hours.
-Please see below for one part of this.
-There is some missing functionality for a full production-ready implementation:
+I spent longer than I intended on this task - around 7 hours.
+The alternative server-side marker filtering detailed below accounts for some of the overspend.
+For a full production-ready implementation I would additionally implement:

 - A search field for the panels list
 - Editing and deleting existing panels